-Since the remote user tries to access a service on Internet, he or she must make a mutual authentication with the service provider.
-Therefore, a password based authentication mechanism has adopted widely.
-In 1981, Lamport [5] proposed a password-based authentication scheme using password tables to authenticate remote users over insecure network.
+To access a service over Internet, a remote user should make a mutual authentication with the service provider.
+Currently, a password based authentication mechanism is widely used.
+In 1981, Lamport [9] proposed a password-based authentication scheme using password tables to authenticate remote users over insecure network.
 A password table is used to verify a legality of user's identity.
-But there exist a potential risk as the password table may be stolen or falsified by an attacker, it will influence the system security [2].
+But there exists a potential risk as the password table may be stolen or falsified by an attacker; it violates the system security.

-To solve the fault of stolen-verifier attack of the Lamport's scheme, Yang and Shieh [8] proposed two remote user authentication schemes without using password tables in 1999.
+To solve the fault of stolen-verifier attack of the Lamport's scheme, Yang and Shieh [16] proposed nonce-based and timestampe-based remote user authentication schemes without using password tables in 1999.
 Their scheme used no password table, and maintained the merit of using the mechanism of ID-based such that user can choose and modify their password freely.
 In 2002, Chan and Cheng [1] presented a forgery attack on Yang and Shieh's timestamp-based password authentication schemes and identified that their schemes are insecure.
-In 2003, Sun and Yeh [6] pointed out that Chan and Cheng's attack is irrational and has been shown that Yang and Shieh's scheme still suffers from impersonation attack.
-Afterward, Yang et al. [7] proposed an improvement of Yang and Shieh's timestamp-based and nonce-based password authentication schemes to resist the attack identified by Sun and Yeh in 2005.
-Due to these schemes perform unilateral authentication schemes (only user's identity can be authenticated), and user has no more information to verify whether the server is authentic or not.
+In 2003, Sun and Yeh [14] pointed out that Chan and

+Cheng's attack is irrational and has been shown that Yang and Shieh's scheme still suffers from impersonation attack.
+Afterward, Yang et al. [15] proposed an improvement of Yang and Shieh's timestamp-based and nonce-based password authentication schemes to resist the attack identified by Sun and Yeh in 2005.
+These schemes provide one-way authentication schemes for certificate (only user's identity).
+However, the server's identification is not authenticated.

-In 2007, Khan [3] showed that Yang et al.'s scheme is still vulnerable to impersonation attack and therefore proposed an improved scheme.
-In Khan's scheme, he performs the mutual authentication technique to mend the server spoofing attack aim at the security of Yang et al.'s scheme.
+In 2007, Khan [7] showed that Yang et al.'s scheme is still vulnerable to impersonation attack and therefore proposed an improved scheme.
+In Khan's scheme, the mutual authentication technique is used mend the server spoofing attack aim at the security of Yang et al.'s scheme.
 However, the Khan's scheme is still suffer from ineffective and leaking of user' information.
-In this paper, The adversarial capabilities allows us to establish a systematic approach for constructing and providing a secure nonce-based password with mutual authentication scheme.